Advanced air mobility

-Advanced air mobility (AAM) are systems that incorporate support for next-generation transport such as remotely piloted, autonomous, or vertical take-off and landing (VTOL) aircraft.
-This includes those powered by electric and/or hybrid-electric propulsion.
+Advanced air mobility (AAM) systems incorporate support for next-generation aircraft transport such as remotely piloted, autonomous, or vertical take-off and landing (VTOL) aircraft.
+This includes those powered by electric and/or hybrid-electric propulsion (eVTOL).

-AAM seeks to support unmanned aerial systems (UAS) and sustainable aircraft.
-This requires the development of physical infrastructure for vertiports as well as highly automated digital infrastructure, i.e. UAS traffic management (UTM).
+The AAM's mission is to promote the development and integration of unmanned aerial systems (UAS) and sustainable aircraft.
+This requires the development of physical infrastructure for vertiports, as well as highly automated digital infrastructure, i.e. UAS traffic management (UTM).